 A faulty microwave can be dangerous, so knowing how to identify problems is key

-A microwave can trip the breaker due to issues with the magnetron, high voltage capacitor, or diode.
+A microwave tripping the breaker often points to a failed magnetron, high voltage capacitor, or diode causing electrical overload in your appliance.

 The microwave oven has revolutionized the way we prepare and reheat food, making our lives more convenient.
 If your microwave keeps tripping the breaker, it can be both perplexing and frustrating.
 We’ll examine some of the common reasons why your microwave may be tripping and provide tips to help you fix the issues.